hotfix-houdini/bug-dotnet-publish-containerize-docker-auth/README.md

 # WIP
 # Overview
-It appears that dotnet publish directly to a docker registry using Microsoft.NET.Build.Containers __fails with an unauthorized error if you log into docker in certain situations (such as when an identity token is used)__
+It appears that dotnet publish directly to a docker registry using Microsoft.NET.Build.Containers __fails with an unauthorized error if you log into docker in certain situations (such as when an identity token or credstore is used)__

 In a GHA workflow, I had this process:
 - az login via federated credentials